2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/003_Sounds_Music.md

 ![Graphical Representation of Sample Rate (8KHz)](./images/resources/Sample_Rate_8000.png){width=60%}

-Also we should avoid using weird sample rates, 44.1KHz (or 44100 Hz if you prefer) is a "magic value" that guarantees the most compatibility.
+Also we should avoid using weird sample rates, here are some the most commonly used:

+- 44.1kHz (or 44100 Hz if you prefer), used in the CD Audio format;
+- 48kHz, used in Pro Audio contexts;

+While working with audio (mixing and editing), we can go higher:

+- 88.2kHz - Double the CD Audio standard, used to record and recreate more frequencies;
+- 96kHz used in some serious Professional audio contexts.

 #### Bit Depth